Towards Explainable TOPSIS: Visual Insights into the Effects of Weights and Aggregations on Rankings: WMSD-space: a method for visualizing TOPSIS aggregations and rankings

 It is also worth noticing that the number of non-zero criteria and the particular values of their weights (i.e. the size and the values of $\mathbf{w}$) affect the number of vertices of the WMSD-space boundary (Figure~\ref{fig:WMSD}).
-Finally, as was the case for MSD-space, WMSD-space can always be depicted in two dimensions because, as opposed to $\mathit{VS}$, the WMSD-space is by definition two-dimensional (or one-dimensional when $n_p=1$).
+Finally, as was the case for MSD-space, WMSD-space can always be depicted in two dimensions.
 We will use this property to visualize alternatives and values of TOPSIS aggregation functions in WMSD-space.